 "You just want his approval so bad," says senior Alex Mitchell, head of the Georgetown Improv Association, who calls Glavin "the gateway to creativity at Georgetown."

-Four former Glavin students moved to Hollywood after graduation in May, a possible record.
-So long as his health is good enough and his classes full enough — they’re currently oversubscribed — Glavin plans to continue coaching.
+Four former Glavin students moved out to Hollywood after graduation in May, a possible record.
+So long as his health is good enough and his classes full enough — they're currently oversubscribed — Glavin plans to continue coaching.

 He'll also continue, in all likelihood, to express confusion about his cult and deflect credit accordingly.
 "If I've been able to offer anything," he says, "I think it's just an incipient basis for professionalism."

 Yet there are more practical lessons.
 That ideal narrative format, he tells his 9 a.m. class, ends with the protagonist achieving a "modified version of the original goal."
 It's a concept that may, from the back row, evoke the life of the man at the front.